How Startups Can Sell to Large Enterprises

 For startups, bagging an enterprise client can seem like an insurmountable task.
 And why shouldn’t it be so?
 The long sales cycles required to close a sales deal can be seriously demotivating for startups, who are short on time and resources.

 On the other hand, if you get an enterprise customer, it can open many doors for your startup.
 You can use this opportunity to validate your product or service in a large scale environment.
 Also, enterprises are the best place to get repeat business.
 So if you clinch the deal, you can be assured of a steady revenue for years to come.
 They also can provide customer testimonials that will help you gain trust & credibility of future customers.
 In fact, they can even refer you some more prospective clients.
 And your startup will take off!
+Needless to say, it is always advisable that you create a proper contract for your commercial pursuits for any kind of deals with these enterprises.

 Here are some tips that you can use to sell your startup product or service to large enterprises.